EmilStenstrom/django-components/README.md

 - `get_template_name`
 - `get_template_string`

-`self.input` is defined only for the duration of `Component.render`, and returns `None` when called outside of this.
+`self.input` is defined only for the duration of `Component.render`, and raises `RuntimeError` when called outside of this.

 `self.input` has the same fields as the input to `Component.render`: